ldj01/e-s-t/README.md

   - `export ASTER_GED_SERVER_PATH="/ASTT/AG100.003/2000.01.01/"`

 ### Data Processing Requirements
-This version of the Land Surface Temperature application requires the input products to be in the ESPA internal file format.
+This version of the Surface Temperature application requires the input products to be in the ESPA internal file format.

-The following input data are required to generate the Land Surface Temperature product:
+The following input data are required to generate the Surface Temperature product:
 * Level 1 Product
   - The thermal band from the level 1 product is used.
 * Top of Atmosphere Reflectance (TOA)